Mortgage Eligibility Guide

 Am I still eligible for a mortgage if I have bad credit?

-But there is no hiding that having bad credit could make it more challenging to take out the loan amount you’re hoping for.
+However, having bad credit could make it more challenging to take out the loan amount you’re hoping for.
 Not only that, but you’re likely to face higher interest rates.

 It is also worth mentioning that bad-credit mortgages usually require a larger deposit.
 So make sure to take all these factors into consideration when scouring the market in search of the right mortgage deal.